-- 1.12.
+- 1.13.
 The Board has delegated the day-to-day management of Qube's business to the Managing Director and management.
 The Managing Director and management regularly report to the Board to enable the directors to discharge their duties.
 In addition, reports from each Qube Committee and each division as well as from senior management are provided as part of the papers for each meeting of the Board.
-IT and cyber security reports and risk analysis summaries are standing agenda items at all Board meetings. - 1.13.
-During the Reporting period, Qube's Chief Operating Officer (COO) drove synergies and consistent business practices, as well as acting as a conduit between Qube's commercial managers to senior corporate management and the Managing Director.
-One of the COO's key tasks was supervision of the consolidation of Qube's two principal operating businesses (Logistics and Ports & Bulk) into one 'Operating Division' to achieve cost savings, operational benefits and reflect how the business is being managed and reported internally.
-During the Reporting Period, a continuing focus was on the integration of IT architecture to transition group businesses onto the main Qube network as part of the OneQube IT strategy.
-On 1 July 2021, Mr Paul Digney replaced Mr Maurice James as Managing Director and the COO position became defunct.
-From this date, additional changes were implemented as part of a general senior management restructure.
-These changes will be outlined in Qube's FY22 corporate governance statement. - 1.14.
+IT and cyber security reports are standing agenda items at all Board and ARMC meetings. - 1.14.
 To ensure appropriate oversight of the senior executive team, Qube has adopted a range of mechanisms which reinforces the accountability of the senior executive team for functions delegated to them and ensures their performance is assessed accordingly.
 As advised by the NRC, the Board is responsible for setting the major goals and objectives of the Managing Director for the year ahead.
-The Chairman of the Board conducts the Managing Director's performance review and shares the outcome with the Board.
+The Chairman of the Board conducts the Managing Director's performance review and shares the outcomes with the Board.

 - (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and - (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director. - 1.15.
-In considering the selection, appointment and re-election of directors, the NRC will ensure that an appropriate balance of skills, experience, expertise and diversity is maintained suitable for
+In considering the selection, appointment and re-election of directors, the NRC ensures that an appropriate balance of skills, experience, expertise and diversity is maintained suitable for Qube's current and anticipated future operations.
+External consultants are engaged to assist with the selection process as necessary. - 1.16.
+The NRC assesses candidates for directors against a range of criteria developed for the role and in doing so considers their background, experience, personal qualities and professional skills.
+Once a shortlist of suitable candidates is identified, the Committee undertakes interviews of, and background checks into, prospective candidates.
+These checks include but are not limited to solvency, criminal record and reference checks.
+Following this assessment, the Committee provides its recommendation of the preferred candidate(s) to the full Board to consider prior to making a determination on the appointment.
+Each Board member is given the opportunity to meet with the proposed appointee.
+Key senior management personnel also have the opportunity to meet with the proposed appointee.